Speedoc/eng-handbook/README.md

 - [Development Engineer](#delivery---development-engineer)
 - [Tech Lead](#delivery---tech-lead)

-### Engineering Management

-Engineering Managers focus on their team's growth, progression, performance, and well-being.
-Engineering Managers build and improve on department processes and frameworks.
-Engineering Managers may contribute technically to squads, and also know enough about the tech stack to contribute to cross-departmental discussions and queries.

 #### Delivery - Test Engineer

 The support track is where QA analysts and engineers will start at Speedoc.
 Team members here contribute to their squads with manual testing, writing automated tests, and coordinating continuous and integrated delivery with platform engineers and development engineers.